Expert advice

 How Do I Choose a Carpet Cleaner?
 The Questions to Ask Before You Book

-The right questions, about certification, chemistry, pricing and process, separate a professional from a cheap operator far better than the advertised price does.
+The right questions, about certification, chemistry, pricing and process, tell you far more about the work than the advertised price does.
 The checklist we hold ourselves to.

 Blood, Grease and Protein Stains: Why They Need the Opposite Treatment to Coffee and Wine